-1 Besides graduates in marketing and sales management, the FMCG sector needs those in the engineering, food technology and nutrition, law, human resources, supply chain and logistics too.
+1 Besides graduates in marketing and sales management, the FMCG industry and sector needs those in the engineering, food technology and nutrition, law, human resources, supply chain and logistics too.
 So consider joining the sector for a fun and fulfilling career!

 2 FMCG firms thrive on employee and customer retention.
 Employee investment is a big part of the ethos of the FMCG world.
 Perhaps it’s because they understand the importance of loyalty.
 Customer loyalty can make or break a brand.
 Take Twinings, for example – a century after they entered the top 100 brands list, they are still there and going strong.